-Once a fortnight, we’ll be hitting up a bunch of great kid-friendly spots like Whoa Studios, bike parks and playgrounds, so there’ll be heaps for the kids to do while we get to connect with each other.
+Once a fortnight, we hit up a bunch of great kid-friendly spots like Whoa Studios, bike parks and playgrounds.
+There is heaps for the kids to do while we get to connect with each other.
 Get in touch so we can let you know the dates and locations.

 Contact: Charlie & Andrew Baker - 021 0577 600 or Philippa & Steve Wright - 027 805 5292